iamyoukou/sdf3d/README.md

     if(signedDistance < 0) voxelPosition = cellPosition;
 ```

-The following is a result of solid-voxelizating a cube, a sphere and a torus.
+The following is a result of solid-voxelizing a cube, a sphere and a torus.

 ![spherePointCloud](./image/voxelization.png)